The Voting Myth Exposed and Debunked ~ Racism In the Two-Party System

 Support The Odyssey Project

-DonateLet’s examine the mathematics of the proposed equation in which Blacks who fail to vote are the reason Democrats are not performing well in recent years.
-According to the U.S. Census Bureau, Blacks make up 14 percent of the U.S. Population, of that 14 percent approximately 12 percent are eligible to vote.
+Let’s examine the mathematics of the proposed equation in which Blacks who fail to vote are the reason Democrats have not performed well in recent years.
+According to the U.S. Census Bureau, Blacks make up 14 percent of the U.S. Population; of that 14 percent, approximately 12 percent are eligible to vote.
 Now explain to me how a national election is controlled by 12 percent of the vote.

 In local elections, where redistricting has not diluted the Black vote, you can see more of an impact, but it is still highly localized to representatives that represent a particular district.
-Any elections in which all citizens are voting marginalizes the Black vote.
+Any election in which all citizens are voting marginalizes the Black vote.
 It is simple mathematics.

 Get your signed copy of Born in Captivity: Psychopathology as a Legacy of Slavery!